 If you’re looking for certain types of benefits, it’s helpful to check their collaboration partners, give-back amounts, and other important criteria before signing-up.

 This isn’t all.
-How does the thought of earning rewards on paying your credit card bills sound?
+How does the thought of earning rewards on credit card bill payment sound?

 This is what CRED has to offer.
 When you pay your bills using their platform, with each transaction, you receive CRED coins and gems to redeem rewards that suit your tastes.